thetextilecode/opensft.org/_posts/2022-03-08-new-way-new-life.md

 ---
 layout: post
-title: New way, new life
+title: new way, new life
 author: OSFT
+date: 2022-03-08 06:48:03
+categories: travel, life
 images:
+- images/@stock/post-2.jpg
-  - images/@stock/r-post-7.jpg
+- images/@stock/post-3.jpg
 excerpt:
+  Today I choose life.
 Every morning when I wake up I can choose joy, happiness, negativity, pain...
-To feel the freedom that comes from being able to continue to make mistakes and choices.
+To feel the freedom that comes from being able to continue to make mistakes and choices - today I choose to feel life, not to deny my humanity but embrace it.
 ---

 Today I choose life.
 Every morning when I wake up I can choose joy, happiness, negativity, pain...
 To feel the freedom that comes from being able to continue to make mistakes and choices.